forderud/AppWebStream/README.md

 ### Browser support
 * Confirmed to work with Google Chrome, Microsoft Edge and Firefox.
-* Safary doesn't work yet due to insufficient of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) support
+* Safary doesn't work properly yet.
+The movie is streamed, but not show on screen.